 I9 Acoustic image with temperature profiles from Camerinal Sill in the Strait of Gibraltar.
-(From Armi and Farmer 1988).
+(Constructed using two figures from Armi and Farmer 1988).

-110 Map showing Jungfern and Grappler Passages (from Fratantoni, et al. 1997).
-Figure could be simplified; direction of flow indicated.
+110 Map showing Jungfern and Grappler Passages.
+The deep throughflow is to the north. (from Fratantoni, et al. 1997).

 I11 Cross-sections of potential temperature and along-strait velocity across the Grappler and Jungfern Passages (from Fratantoni et al. 1997).
-Do we need all four frames?